Articles

 • 100-300 books?

 This is where it gets interesting.
-You could use Librarika (free, but complex), YourBookNest.com (free for under 100 items), or Libib Pro ($9 per month).
+You could use Librarika (free, but complex), YourBookNest.com (free for under 100 items), or Libib Pro ($9 a month).
 Pick based on budget and whether barcode scanning matters.
 If simplicity is your priority, consider paying for Libib Pro rather than struggling with Librarika's learning curve.

 • Over 300 books?